AidanLDev/dev-daily-hub/src/content/posts/using-qrcode-react.md

 qrcode.react have a <a href="https://zpao.github.io/qrcode.react/" target="__blank">fantastic demo</a> where you can play around with the different props and settings that the library offers.
 Play and see what's possible.

+If you'd rather watch how it's done than read, I have a <a href="https://youtu.be/asYpp_AMXd8" target="__blank">code-walkthrough of creating a React QR Code application</a>.

 If you're starting from a blank slate, follow along by first creating a react app

 ```shell